Thompson Sampling in Function Spaces via Neural Operators: Additional results with single-hidden-layer model

 \section{Additional results with single-hidden-layer model}

 More closely to the setting in our theoretical results, we tested a single-hidden-layer FNO on the Darcy flow PDE.
 Only the last hidden layer of the model was trained via full-batch gradient descent.
 The FNO was configured without any lifting layer, having only a single Fourier kernel convolution and a residual connection, as in the original formulation.
-The number of hidden channels was set to 2048 to approximate the infinite-width limit, and the model was trained for 2000 steps with a fixed learning rate of $10^{-3}$.
+The number of hidden channels was set to 2048 to approximate the infinite-width limit.

 The results in \autoref{fig:test-snots-flow} show that the algorithm with the simpler model (SNOTS) can perform well in this setting, even surpassing the performance of the original NOTS.
-However, in the more challenging scenario imposed by the potential power problem, we note that SNOTS struggles, only achieving mid-range performance when compared to other baselines, as shown in \autoref{fig:test-snots-power}.
-This performance drop suggests that the complexity of the potential power problem may require more accurate predictions to capture details in the output functions that might heavily influence the potential power.
+However, in the more challenging scenario imposed by the potential power problem \citep[adapted from][]{wiker2007topology}, we note that SNOTS struggles, only achieving mid-range performance when compared to other baselines, as shown in \autoref{fig:test-snots-pressure}.
+This performance drop suggests that the complexity of the pressure optimization problem may require more accurate predictions to capture details in the output functions that might heavily influence the potential power.
 In general, a quadratic objective will be more sensitive to small disturbances than a linear functional, hence requiring a more elaborate model.